dirklo/hang-pan-frontend/README.md

 ## Installation Instructions

-Fork and clone this repo to your machine.
+* Fork and clone this repo to your machine.
+* Simply open `index.html` in your browser to start the application.
+* View the fully deployed application here: https://dirklo.github.io/hang-pan-frontend/

-The back-end is deployed and available through https://hang-pan.herokuapp.com
+* The back-end is deployed at: https://hang-pan.herokuapp.com
+* You can also view the public repo for the back-end at: https://github.com/dirklo/hang-pan-backend

-If you clone and install the back-end repo, you'll have to update the ```apiLoader.js``` file:
+Note: If you clone and install the back-end repo, you'll have to update the ```apiLoader.js``` file:

-The ```apiUrl``` variable will have to be set to your local address.
+* The ```apiUrl``` variable will have to be set to your local address.
 For Example:
 ```http://localhost:3000```

 # Key Features